EspressoLogicCafe/APICreatorSDK/README.md

 ##Espresso Logic
 [Espresso Logic](http://espressologic.com) is the fastest way to create REST APIs with your data.
-You can join data across multiple data sources, write declaretive rules, and define granular security for an API that deploys in the time it takes to scan the schema!
+You can join data across multiple data sources, write declaretive rules, and define granular security for an API that deploys in the time it takes to scan the schema.

 ### Installation
 After registering for a free account @ http://espressologic.com, our node SDK library can be implemented for use via the install command